-Egg Green Chile Casserole combines eggs, green chilies, cottage cheese, and cheese to make an easy, no prep breakfast casserole perfect to serve on holiday mornings, brunch, or potlucks!
+Egg green chile casserole combines eggs, green chilies, cottage cheese, and cheese to make an easy, no prep breakfast casserole perfect to serve on holiday mornings, brunch, or potlucks!

 The ingredients are simple and require no prepping, such as chopping veggies or thawing hash browns used in other breakfast casserole recipes.
 Simply beat together eggs, cottage cheese, green chilies, cheese, and flour, dump in a casserole dish, and bake!

 - Cottage Cheese – I used 4% milk fat small curd cottage cheese, but use any preferred.
 If you are worried about it affecting the texture, after it bakes the cottage cheese isn’t noticeable.
-After you become a fan, be sure to check out Crustless Cottage Cheese Quiche as well!

 - Canned Diced Green Chilies – Look for these in the ethnic food aisle.
 They are very mild tasting and do not make the dish spicy.
-If you find fire-roasted green chilies, those add great flavor!
+If you find fire-roasted green chilies, those add great flavor.

 - Cheese – I recommend freshly grated cheese for smooth melting.